DanielSola/insurance-backend/README.md

 * Swagger: Endpoints can be tested through Swagger.
 Run localhost:port/api-docs to open Swagger.
 * Authorization: A Secret is required for every request.
 To be set in services.envar
 * Authentication: Policy related and history endpoints are only available to users with admin role.
-* Unit tests: Run unit tests with command `npm run test`
+* Unit tests: Run unit tests with command `npm install & npm run test`

 ## How to run
 * Fill environment variables in services.envar.dist